The Environment Protection and Biodiversity Conservation Act, 1999 (EPBC Act) is the Australian Government’s environmental legislation.

 Wolves (and their hybrids) have behavioural, social, space and care needs that are very different from typical domestic dogs.
 Keeping them in a typical domestic situation raises serious risks to both human safety and to animal welfare.

-As such, our club registered breeders do not contain any wolf content in their bloodlines whatsoever.
+Our registered breeders do not contain any wolf content in their bloodlines whatsoever.

 HISTORY

+Lykosia derived the foundation bloodlines from world-renowned purebred White Shepherd bloodlines, whose ancestors excelled in work as guides for the blind, therapy, service, search and rescue dogs, as well as many international working and show ring titles.
 The founding dogs Oreo and Meira were selected due to their health results and exceptional temperaments which were intelligent, calm and laid back.
 They were hip and elbow x-rayed, cleared of MDR1 and DM (degenerative myelopathy) and their first litter was then born in April 2015.

 In 2018, once Embark DNA came on the scene, it measured the breed mix of the Meira x Oreo pups.
 The results came in as German Shepherd Dog from Meira, Alaskan Malamute, Husky and a very small % of Samoyed from Oreo's side.
+Due to the success of Lykosia's first litter in 2015, the combination was repeated again in December 2016.

 Oreo - foundation sire